 Top with shredded vegan cheese.

 Place your dish in the oven and bake for 30 minutes, until the biscuit layer appears done and the cheese is melted.
 Tip: Sometimes vegan cheese may take a little bit more heat to melt.
-If you're finding that to be the case, you can turn the oven up to 400F for the last 5 minutes to coax that vegan cheese to melt.
+If so, turn the oven up to 425F for the last 5 minutes to coax that vegan cheese to melt.

 Remove from the oven to cool.
 Serve warm.